chanind/hanzi-writer-data/README.md

 # Hanzi Writer Data

+## Demo

+View a live-demo of this data at[https://chanind.github.io/hanzi-writer-data](chanind.github.io/hanzi-writer-data)

+## About

 This is the character data used by [Hanzi Writer](https://github.com/chanind/hanzi-writer).
-This data was originally contained in the Hanzi Writer repo, but was moved out for 2 main reasons:
+This data was originally contained in the Hanzi Writer repo, but was moved out for several reasons:

 - This data is licensed separately from the Hanzi Writer source code.
 - This allows users who wish to import character data in NPM to do so without forcing everyone to download the character data along with Hanzi Writer.